|Rt. 25 at Fulton Avenue or Wing Avenue, west of N. 11th Avenue

 Trails: 0.66 miles

-A native oak-hickory woodland with century-old trees plus native plantings, interpretative signage, fishing opportunities, picnic pavilions, paved pathways and a dam with a small waterfall.
+A native oak-hickory woodland with century-old trees plus native plantings, interpretative signage, fishing opportunities, picnic pavilions, paved pathways, a playground and dam with a small waterfall.

 Whether you are seeking exercise or the tranquility of the forest, you will find it here.
 Trails crisscross the entire area between trees and open spaces, over grassland and wetland.